pomo-mondreganto/ForcAD/README.md

 - **Webapi** provides api for react frontend

-- **Front builder** builds frontend sources and copies them to the volume, from which they're served by nginx.
-It exits after it's finished

 - **Nginx** acts as a routing proxy that unites frontend, api and flower

 - **Initializer** starts with the system, waits for the database to become available (all other containers wait for